Code-Institute-Submissions/RuiOliveira83-MP3/README.md

 The admin users' header is similar to the registered users header, but has a extra option to manage categories.

 The **Home** page has a section with a search bar, where the user can search for a recipe.
 Below the search bar there are up to 8 cards with recipes.
-There is a limit of 8 recipes per page, if the user wants to see more recipes, the user needs to go to the next page.
-Each card has the option of opening the recipe page, and the option to edit or delete the recipe, if the recipe was added by the user, or if the user is an admin user.
+The Home page is paginated and there is a limit of 8 cards per page.Each card has the option of opening the recipe page.
+If the user is an admin user, or if the recipe was added by the logged user, there are 2 additional options: edit or delete the recipe.

 The **My_recipes** page shows cards with the recipes added by the user.
 Each card has tree options:
 - View recipe;